jshanna100/gssc/README.md

 ### Train
 Once you have a SeqDataSet instance prepared and saved, you can train on these data using train.py.
 See the python script itself for usage instructions.

+## Support
+If you have problems using the GSSC, you can communicate them at the Issues tab on this repository.
+Please appreciate that maintaining this is not my primary responsibility, and is done as a voluntary service to the scientific and medical community.
+As such, answers to queries may not necesarily come immediately.
+I also cannot offer any assistance for problems installing or using Python, Anaconda, CUDA, or PyTorch.

 ## License